matt-and-alicia/zillow-clustering-project/README.md

 [[Back to top](#top)]

 ### Stats Test 1: ANOVA Test: One Way

 Analysis of variance, or ANOVA, is a statistical method that separates observed variance data into different components to use for additional tests.

 A one-way ANOVA is used for three or more groups of data, to gain information about the relationship between the dependent and independent variables: in this case our clusters vs. the log_error, respectively.

+To run the ANOVA test in Python use the following import: \
+<span style="color:green">from</span> scipy.stats <span style="color:green">import</span> f_oneway

+- f_oneway, in this case, takes in the individual clusters and returns the f-statistic, f, and the p_value, p:
+    - the f-statistic is simply a ratio of two variances.
+    - The p_vlaue is the probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct

 #### Hypothesis:
 - The null hypothesis (H<sub>0</sub>) is there is no difference in logerror between the 4 clusters.